srobo/team-emails/SR2025/2025-04-24-competition-complete.md

 ---
-to: Student Robotics 2025, including all secondary contacts
+to: Student Robotics 2025, including all secondary contacts and primary contacts from dropped-out teams
 subject: Student Robotics 2025 comes to a close
 ---